For Developers

 Exceptions:

-is (and will stay) closed.
-If you want to connect to an external SMTP server, you should use ports465
+• Port 25 is (and will stay) closed.
+If you want to connect to an external SMTP server, you should use ports 465 and 587.

-. - Long-living connections may not survive to worker recycling.
-We discourage you to implement long-living connections to external services.
+• Long-living connections will not survive to worker recycling.
+We discourage you to implement long-living connections to/from external services as this use-case is not supported by the platform.

 Yes !
-The platform will automatically detect your addons folders based on the manifest files (__manifest__.py
+The platform will automatically detect your addons folders based on the manifest files (__manifest__.py) of each addon.

 This is actually how submodules work: If you add a repository containing Odoo addons as a submodule of your branch, the folder holding the submodule will be detected as an addons folder to include in the addons path of your database.